10 Top Provider Credentialing Trends for 2024

 8. Continued Education and Maintenance of Certification (MOC)

-Healthcare organizations emphasize the importance of continued education and maintenance of certification for providers to stay abreast of evolving standards of care, technology advancements, and regulatory changes.
-Maintenance of certification programs requires providers to participate in ongoing professional development activities, demonstrate competency in their specialties, and periodically renew their certifications.
+Healthcare organizations emphasize the importance of continued education and certification for providers to stay abreast of evolving standards of care, technology advancements, and regulatory changes.
+Certification maintenance programs require providers to participate in ongoing professional development activities, demonstrate competency in their specialties, and periodically renew their certifications.

 LifeLong Learning Promotes Optimal Care